Cognigy/Documentation/docs/insights/dashboards/live-agent.md

 ### Live Agent Performance Times

-Indicates the timeline of the average first response and the average resolution time.
+This displays the average time until the human agent responds for the first time, as well as the average resolution time on a timescale.
 This metric is calculated based on the number of sessions and helps evaluate human agent operations' effectiveness by comparing customer service agents' response times and resolution time.

 The First Response Time metric refers to the average time a human agent takes to send a first response to a customer's request.
 The Resolution Time metric refers to the average time of a customer's interaction with a human agent, with a human agent, from the start of the handover sequence until the end of the session.